 Personal Use of the Property

-Remember, personal use of the property doesn’t forfeit the property’s status as a rental 100% of the year, so long as you don’t stay at the property for ‘personal use or benefit’ for more than 14 days or 10% of the total days it was rented to 3rd parties.
-But let’s talk strategy!
-Remember, if you are staying at the property in order to work on it (taking good notes of your activities and tasks you complete), then those days you stay at the property aren’t considered ‘personal use’.
+Remember, personal use of the property doesn’t forfeit the property’s status as a rental 100% of the year.
+As long as you don’t stay at the property for “personal use or benefit” for more than 14 days or 10% of the total days it was rented to 3rd parties.
+It’s important to think about strategy!
+Remember, if you are staying at the property in order to work on it, take good notes.
+The notes should be of your activities and tasks you complete.
+That way those days you stay at the property you won’t have to consider them “personal use”.

-In sum, short-term rentals provide multiple benefits, and a little bit of tax planning can go a long way in making sure you save taxes along the way.
+In sum, knowing how your short-term rentals are taxed provides multiple benefits.
+A little bit of tax planning can go a long way in making sure you save on your taxes.

 Mark J. Kohler is a CPA, Attorney, co-host of the PodCasts “The Main Street Business Podcast” and “The Directed IRA Podcast”, and the author of “The Business Owner’s Guide to Financial Freedom- What Wall Street Isn’t Telling You” and, “The Tax and Legal Playbook- Game Changing Solutions For Your Small Business Questions”, as well as several other well-known books.
 He is also the CFO of Directed IRA Trust Company, and a senior partner at the law firm Kyler Kohler Ostermiller & Sorensen, LLP, and the accounting firm K&E CPAs, LLP.